carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/performance-implicit-cast-in-loop.rst

 performance-implicit-cast-in-loop
 =================================

-This warning appears in range-based loop with loop variable of const ref type where the type of the variable does not match the one returned by the iterator.
+This warning appears in a range-based loop with a loop variable of const ref type where the type of the variable does not match the one returned by the iterator.
 This means that an implicit cast has been added, which can for example result in expensive deep copies.